gouline/dbt-metabase/README.rst

 In addition to special types, you can optionally specify visibility for each field.
 This affects whether or not they are displayed in the Metabase UI.

-Here is how you would make that same email column hidden:
+Here is how you would hide that same email:

 .. code-block:: yaml